jibcli/cli/README.md

 program needs is for this method to return a `Promise`.

 As is shown in the call signature above, the first argument will be the resolved `options` as defined in the decorator.
-Note that each option key is the long, camelCased option name (unless using the `--no` prefix as mentioned).
+Note that each property key will be defined as the long, camelCased option name (unless using the `--no` prefix as mentioned).

-Then, all resolved `args` will be passed in the order which they are defined, again in the decorator.
+Then, all resolved `args` will be passed in the order which they are defined, again by using the decorator.
 Note that if an argument is declared as `multi: true`, then its value will be the final argument, and of type `string[]`.

+## Plugins

+Support for plugins is in it's early stages.
+Once stable, more information will be added here.
+Stay tuned...

 ## TypeScript

-This package is designed to embody the many benefits of using TypeScript, and recommends that users do the same.
-While vanilla JS is _technically_ possible, it is not supported at this time.
+This project is designed to embody the many benefits of using TypeScript, and recommends that users do the same.
+While vanilla JS is _technically_ possible, it is not officially supported at this time.

 ## TODOs